Full profile

 Evidence, honestly graded

 Graded out, not merely low-graded.
 The strongest human data is 1960s–70s pediatric hyperactivity trials, since abandoned; there are essentially no adequate positive RCTs for memory or focus in healthy adults, and the acetylcholine mechanism is not well substantiated.
 A Cochrane review of the related cholinergic approach (Tammenmaa-Aho 2018) found no evidence of benefit.
-Animal developmental-toxicity studies (NTP DART-04) show a safety signal that vetoes inclusion regardless of any efficacy question, and the related prescription compound Deanol was withdrawn from the U.S. market over unproven efficacy.
-That combination — a null/failed efficacy picture plus a safety signal — is what "Graded Out" means on this site.
+An NTP prenatal study (DART-04) reported equivocal evidence of developmental toxicity in rats, which — while not a clear-cut signal on its own — adds a precautionary reason against use on top of the null-efficacy picture, and the related prescription compound Deanol was withdrawn from the U.S. market over unproven efficacy.
+That combination — a null/failed efficacy picture plus a precautionary developmental-safety flag and a regulatory withdrawal for unproven efficacy — is what "Graded Out" means on this site.

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.